 The piece below was written by a mum, Kirsty V, who has seen her son go through the trauma because of being bullied.
 J is only twelve years old.

 My son is no stranger to bullying, either verbally or physically.
-At mainstream school when he was 8 he was taunted for being ‘different’ and now at a special needs school it is for a variety of reasons.
+At mainstream school when he was 8 he was taunted for being ‘different’ and now at a special needs school, it is for a variety of reasons.
 I am used to hearing that J has been called ‘fat’ or an ‘ogre’; he is currently going through puberty and his body is changing, but a few nights ago he came home and said he had been called “gay”.
 My immediate response was “Well, if you like boys Mummy and daddy would still love you the same”, then I thought more about this . . . . . . . .

 I would never claim to be the perfect parent and I bring my children up in the best way I can but both boys, even at 12 & 8 know that I will not tolerate prejudice of any kind.
-So when I hear that one of my own children has been called “gay” I honestly wonder how and why children have learnt to use this as an insult.
+So when I hear that one of my own children has been called “gay” I honestly wonder how and why children have learned to use this as an insult.

 Our young people are growing up in an ever-changing world where acceptance is vital for every human being to be happy and achieve their potential.
-We should be teaching them that no matter whom they love, we will still love them; that bullying people for any differences is wrong and that the world would be a better place if bigotry and prejudice were eradicated.
+We should be teaching them that no matter whom they love, we will still love them; that bullying people for any differences are wrong and that the world would be a better place if bigotry and prejudice were eradicated.

 How do we stand up to bullying and teach our children to do the same?
 How do we give them the reassurance that someone out there hears their voices and wants to help?